Skip to content

 --due <date>New due date (ISO 8601)

---status <s>Status: Normal, Archive, Deleted
+--status <s>Lifecycle status: Normal, Archive, or Deleted

 --project <id>Project ID (required when using --section with a name across projects)